-The Board of Directors proposes that the Annual General Meeting re-elects the following board members for one-year terms: Jesper Brandgaard, Luis Cantarell, Heidi Kleinbach-Sauter, Niels Peder Nielsen, Kristian Villumsen and Mark Wilson.
+The Board of Directors proposes that the Annual General Meeting re-elect the following board members for one-year terms: Jesper Brandgaard, Luis Cantarell, Lise Kaae, Heidi Kleinbach-Sauter, Kevin Lane and Lillie Li Valeur.
+Board member Mark Wilson has informed the Board of Directors that he will not seek re-election at the Annual General Meeting.